jeremyhewett/crypto-service/README.md

 **Run Application**

 1. Start database
-   `npm run db` (This will start a docker container running postgres exposed on port 5678.)
+   `npm run db`
+   This will start a docker container running postgres exposed on port 5678.
-   Otherwise, to use an existing postgres instance, configure connection environment variables in `.env`
+   Otherwise, to use an existing postgres instance, configure connection environment variables in `.env` file.
 2. Create schema
    `npm run createSchema`
    This will create the required tables/views in the postgres database.
 3. Start data sync service
    `npm run syncService`
    This will start a Node process to sync data from CoinGecko to the database.
 4. Start web server
    `npm start`
    This will start a Node web server listening on port `3000` (port can be changed in `.env`).

 **Run Tests**

 1. Start database (if not already running)
    `npm run db`
 2. Run tests
    `npm test`

 Each test file will create a temporary database and drop it after the tests complete.
 This keeps test data isolated and predictable.
 The `sync-service` tests allow actual API requests to CoinGecko rather than intercepting and responding with mock responses.
 This is intentional to validate that our assumptions about the API are still valid.

 ### Requesting Data

-1. Volatilities
-   `GET /volatilities/{base_symbol}/{target_symbol}`
+The service provides a REST API with two endpoints.

 #### Prices Endpoint